 In a nutshell - the flooding in bangkok and northern provinces is now receding.
 Floating markets have re-opened, the Chao Phraya river express boats are running again (their fuel depot got flooded) and the Chatuchak market is open.

 Considering that it is more than a month until you arrive in Thailand, I think the situation will be vastly improved.
 Because central parts of Bangkok have escaped any flooding, I'm sure you'll see no sign of it at popular tourist destinations.

 Phuket is, was and always has been unaffected by those floods.
 Same for Chang Mai.

 Have a great trip.

-Phil over 8 years agoAnswered by Phillip Sylvester
+Phil about 9 years agoAnswered by Phillip Sylvester

 I live in Chiang Mai and can confirm that all is well, and has been for quite some time, up here in the North.

 Richard Barrow's "Essential Flood Information for Foreign Tourists in Thailand" is a good and reliable source of information and as he mentions in his post on 23 November (don't be put off when you see "October 12, 2011" under the title, I assume that's when he started putting the info together), travel warnings continue to be downgraded.